wiseman-timelord/MaNTella-Launcher/README.md

 2. Install [Mantella 11.4](https://github.com/art-from-the-machine/Mantella/releases/tag/v0.11.4).
 3. Download the [Mantella-WT Zip File](https://github.com/wiseman-timelord/Mantella-WT/archive/refs/heads/main.zip), drop the files into the main Mantella folder, preserving folders.
 4. Install/move xVASynth to `.\ExampleMantellaDirectory\xVASynth`, keeping things tidy.
+5. Ensure you have LM Studio or whatever with a kickass model.
+I currently advise [this one from huggingface.co](https://huggingface.co/Lewdiculous/L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix).
+I also advise a, q3/q4 (lower is faster) and gguf, version of a model, and run it on 4096 context (this is the default for unrecognised models), even if it has a =>8k context, because speed.
-5. Run the `Mantella-WT.Bat` batch once, to generate the "config.ini" file, then close mantella, and...
+6. Run the `Mantella-WT.Bat` batch once, to generate the "config.ini" file, then close mantella, and...
-5a.
+6a.
 For v11, configure the ".\config.ini" after its created.
-Ensure to replace the prompts section from `.\config_ini_optimization.txt` to ".\config.ini".
+Ensure to replace the prompts section from `.\config_ini_updates.txt` to ".\config.ini".
-5b. for v12, the configurator will load in a browser next time you run the program, you will need to set that up there, then close mantella.
+6b. for v12, the configurator will load in a browser next time you run the program, you will need to set that up there, then close mantella.
-6. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch.
+7. Run Fallout 4/Skyrim, and then run the `Mantella-WT.Bat` batch.

 # Other Notes
 - Dynamic Context